burlingsmith/tic-tac-yew/README.md

 # Tic-Tac-Yew
-Tic-tac-toe project implemented with the Yew framework for Rust, then used to teach A.I. how to play.
+Tic-tac-toe project implemented with the Yew framework for Rust.

 ## About
 This is just a personal project for teaching myself how to use